 An adorable Scottish Fold kitten is an irresistible little teddy bear and can melt just about anyones' heart!

-With their round faces, chubby bodies, folded ears and sweet wide-eyed expression, they look more like little teddy bears than your average baby cat.
+With their round faces, chubby bodies, folded ears and sweet wide-eyed expression, they look more like little teddy bears than your average kitten (and that's saying something!).

-And, that's probably because they're not your average baby cat.
+And, that's probably because they're not your average kitten.

-Scottish Fold kittens are unique in their appearance, and have a mesmerizing quality that makes them quite unlike any other breed.
+Scottish Folds are unique in their appearance, and have a mesmerizing quality that makes them quite unlike any other breed.

 Scottish Fold cats originated in Scotland in the mid 20th century, and their very distinctive ears (which 'fold' forwards over their heads and give the breed their name) seem to have developed spontaneously as a result of a specific genetic trait.